Research student, Psychology, School of Psychology

 2018: Stuart Dimond Memorial Prize for Best Undergraduate Project (Joint Winner)

 2018: British Psychological Society Welsh Branch Undergraduate Award (Joint Winner)

 2016: Stuart Dimond Memorial Prize for Best Overall Performance in Second Year

 2015: Stuart Dimond Memorial Prize for Best Overall Performance in First Year (Joint Winner)

 2015: Cardiff University Undergraduate Scholarship for Best Overall Performance in First Year

-2019-present: I currently provide assistance to second year undergraduate students working on group research projects
+2020-present: Postgraduate tutor - I currently provide tutorials to first year undergraduate students

 2017: Research Assistant, Baby and Adult Building Blocks Language Evaluation (BABBLE), Cardiff University, School of Psychology – Dr Cerith Waters